eclipse-sumo/sumo/docs/web/docs/Tools/Drt.md

 between drop-off locations, pick-up locations and current vehicle positions.
 Costs can be distances or travel times depending on the option `--cost-type`.
 The costs are obtained during simulation by calls to `traci.simulation.findRoute()`.
-In a regular interval (option `--interval`), open requests are assigned to vehicles of the DRT fleet and the cost matrixed is passed to the auxiliary file ortools_pdp.py, where the vehicle routing problem is solved using ortools.
+After a regular interval (option `--interval`), open requests are assigned to vehicles of the DRT fleet and the cost matrix is passed to the auxiliary file `ortools_pdp.py`, where the vehicle routing problem is solved using ortools.
+The solution is translated and applied with `traci.vehicle.dispatchTaxi`.